Rick Heber: Early life and education

 Heber was born on January 12, 1932.
-He received his BA from the University of Arkansas in 1953.
-He then served as principal of the Manitoba School for Mental Deficiency for a year before enrolling at Michigan State University, where he received his master's degree in 1955.
-In 1957, he received his Ph.D. from George Peabody College.
+He completed a BA at the University of Arkansas in 1953, followed by serving as principal of the Manitoba School for Mental Deficiency for a year, then completing an MA at Michigan State University, in 1955.
+A PhD at George Peabody College followed in 1957.

 Academic career

-In 1959, Heber joined the faculty of the University of Wisconsin–Madison as coordinator of their special education program.
+In 1959, Heber joined the faculty of the University of Wisconsin–Madison as coordinator of the special education program.
 He later chaired the President's Panel on Mental Retardation during the presidency of John F. Kennedy.
 Until December 1980, he was director of the University of Wisconsin's Center on Mental Retardation and Human Development.

 Milwaukee Project

 In the 1960s, Heber and his colleagues helped to initiate the Milwaukee Project, an early intervention program involving 20 ghetto children, with Heber later assuming the role of director of the project.
 A total of $14 million was eventually spent on the project, which led Ellis Batten Page to describe it as "grotesquely costly".
-Among the early results reported from the project were that the children's IQs had been raised by about 30 points, and that even children whose mothers had suffered from mental retardation were able to benefit from intensive mathematics education programs in the first several years of their lives.
+The early results reported from the project were that the children's IQs had been raised by about 30 points, and that even children whose mothers had mental retardation were able to benefit from intensive mathematics education programs during the first several years of project instruction.
 However, despite considerable popular media coverage of the project's purported results, few details of the project were reported in peer-reviewed journals.
 Soon after the project's results were first described in a brief 1972 conference presentation, its methodology was criticized by Page, who criticized it for "biased selection of treatment groups; contamination of criterion tests; and failure to specify the treatments".
 Kavale and Mostert concluded in 2004 that "the rather telling criticisms offered" of the project "were never really answered", despite Heber and his colleagues having numerous opportunities to do so.